malchow24/google_homepage/README.md

-Recreation of the Google homepage learning HTML and CSS
+Recreation of the Google homepage

 Hosted on Netlify

+I made this project when I was learning basic HTML and CSS

 HTML and CSS used only